 When considering oils for my air fryer, it took me a while to get my head around how to classify oils that are healthy.
 As this is not my area of expertise, it was also hard for me to write this part of the article in a plain but accurate way.
 I am sure I may have misused some technical terms, but hopefully you can still get the basic principles behind the advice.

 As you have read several times, plain old olive oil is what I choose to use in my air fryer.
 For me, it gives the perfect combination of value and health.
-OK, it’s smoke point is not ideal, but it hasn’t been a real issue for me.
+OK, its smoke point is not ideal, but it hasn’t been a real issue for me.

 What oil do you use in your air fryer?
 Do you have any of your own ideas about healthy oils to consider?
 If so, we would love to hear all about it in the comments section below.
+Don’t forget to share your favorite air fryer recipe too(I never have enough of those!!).